edinburgh-napier/SET09102_portfolio/week2_setup.md

 **DO**

-* Use sub-headings to differentiate between sections
+* Use subheadings to differentiate between sections
 * Provide <ins>reflective</ins> commentary that discusses, for example, limitations of your current configuration, how your configuration is appropriate for the current project, alternative configuration that might be appropriate in ther circumstances,